 Things are even worse when you account for the unquantifiable negative effects of security incidents, such as reputational damage.

 Organisations that suffer egregious data breaches or that handle the response process poorly will lose customers and face an uphill task attracting new partners, creating long-term problems.

-Learn more with our GDPR compliance guide
+Learn more with our free guide

 A version of this blog was originally published on 25 February 2020.